John Pope (general): Early life

+Pope was the author of various works and papers, including railway reports (Pacific Railroad Reports vol. iii.).

 Civil War

 Pope was serving on lighthouse duty when Abraham Lincoln was elected and he was one of four officers selected to escort the president-elect to Washington, D.C.
 He offered to serve Lincoln as an aide, but on June 14, 1861, he was appointed brigadier general of volunteers (date of rank effective May 17, 1861) and was ordered to Illinois to recruit volunteers.

 In the Department of the West under Maj.
 Gen. John C. Frémont, Pope assumed command of the District of North and Central Missouri in July, with operational control along a portion of the Mississippi River.
 He had an uncomfortable relationship with Frémont and politicked behind the scenes to get him removed from command.
 Frémont was convinced that Pope had treacherous intentions toward him, demonstrated by his lack of action in following Frémont's offensive plans in Missouri.
 Historian Allan Nevins wrote, "Actually, incompetence and timidity offer a better explanation of Pope than treachery, though he certainly showed an insubordinate spirit."

 Pope eventually forced the Confederates under Sterling Price to retreat southward, taking 1,200 prisoners in a minor action at Blackwater, Missouri, on December 18.
 Pope, who established a reputation as a braggart early in the war, was able to generate significant press interest in his minor victory, which brought him to the attention of Frémont's replacement, Maj.
 Gen. Henry W. Halleck.

 Halleck appointed Pope to command the Army of the Mississippi (and the District of the Mississippi, Department of the Missouri) on February 23, 1862.
 Given 25,000 men, he was ordered to clear Confederate obstacles on the Mississippi River.
 He made a surprise march on New Madrid, Missouri, and captured it on March 14.
 He then orchestrated a campaign to capture Island No. 10, a strongly fortified post garrisoned by 12,000 men and 58 guns.
 Pope's engineers cut a channel that allowed him to bypass the island.
 Assisted by the gunboats of Captain Andrew H. Foote, he landed his men on the opposite shore, which isolated the defenders.
 The island garrison surrendered on April 7, 1862, freeing Union navigation of the Mississippi as far south as Memphis.

 Pope's outstanding performance on the Mississippi earned him a promotion to major general, dated as of March 21, 1862.
 During the Siege of Corinth, he commanded the left wing of Halleck's army, but he was soon summoned to the East by Lincoln.
 After the collapse of Maj.
 Gen. George B. McClellan's Peninsula Campaign, Pope was appointed to command the Army of Virginia, assembled from scattered forces in the Shenandoah Valley and Northern Virginia.
 This promotion infuriated Frémont, who resigned his commission.

 Pope brought an attitude of self-assurance that was offensive to the eastern soldiers under his command.
 He issued an astonishing message to his new army on July 14, 1862, that included the following: